straup/privatesquare/README.md

 longitude privatesquare will ask for venues named (x) in the city you told it about.
 This means that you will probably be presented with _a lot_ more venues to choose from but if the alternative is not being able to check-in at all that seems like a reasonable compromise.
+[Like this](https://www.flickr.com/photos/straup/8292070035/).

 _At some point in the future privatesquare might keep a local cache of all the cities you're checked in from and try to be clever about auto-filling that field but for the